 What stands out most here is that social media – though not traditionally thought of as a direct factor in SEO – plays a prominent role in local SEO.

 Additionally, brand mentions (citations) are key.
 Even if your content doesn’t produce backlinks, the mere mention of your company name can have a positive impact on your overall site rankings.

 On-page SEO refers to the SEO elements you control.
 By optimizing your web pages for a target keyword, you’re taking the first step to improving search visibility and traffic.
 Start by running a site crawl to clear up any issues pertaining to:

 - Broken links.

 - Missing metadata.

-You can conduct a local SEO audit using an SEO tool like SEMrush or Screaming Frog.
+You can conduct a local SEO site audit using an SEO tool like Semrush or Screaming Frog.

-- Title tags: Include a geotargeted keyword if possible in your title tag.
+- Title tags: Include a geotargeted keyword in your title tag, if possible.

-- Meta descriptions: Same goes for a meta description, be sure to work in a local keyword if it makes sense for that particular landing page.
+- Meta descriptions: Same goes for a meta description, be sure to work in a local keyword if it applies to that particular landing page.

 - Images: Use appropriate alt text and captions to expand keyword usage.